vl4d1m1r/doctypeadventures-next/README.md

 - Searchable content
 - Lighting fast pagination
 - Complete support for categories and tags
-- loading layouts and animations
+- Dedicated loading layouts and animations
 - Error and Not-found pages
 - Support for many different text types in posts